dji-sdk/Onboard-SDK/Onboard_SDK_Sample/DJI_Onboard_API_Cmdline_Sample/README.md

 *uart device name?*
 *baudrate*.

->Note: the 'baudrate' set in 'config.xml' needs to be consistent with the one set in the DJI N1 PC assistant.
+>Note: the 'baudrate' set in the 'config.xml' needs to be consistent with the setting in the DJI N1 PC assistant.

 ##Compile
 ~~~bash